wxsd-sales/video-for-wxcc/README.md

 1. Log in to your WxConnent tenant
 2. Navigate to the Menu **_Assets, Apps_**, click on **_Configure New App_** and choose **_Mobile / Web_**
-3. Set a name of your choice, we will use 'my-chat-app' in this example
+3. Set a name of your choice, we will use 'my_chat_app' in this example
 4. When you enable **_Live Chat / In-App Messaging_**, you can choose the Primary and Secondary Transport Protocol.
 Primary must be **_MQTT_**, and Secondary **_Web Socket_**.
 5. Check the option **_Use Secured Port_**, and Save
 6. When the application is saved, the buttons **_Register to Webex Engage_** and **_Configure Outbound Webhooks_** will be enabled.
 Click on **_Register to Webex Engage_**, select some of your existing Webex Connect services (if you do not have any you should create a new one), and click on the **_Register_** blue button.